-Yes — there are two main Medicare plans that you can potentially access.
+Yes — there are two main plans that you can potentially access under Medicare.
 Eligibility for these plans is determined by your doctor.
 A visit to your doctor is required for the plan to be written.
-All Medicare rebates are a partial subsidy of service fee and require a gap payment.

-This entitles clients up to five treatment sessions per calendar year of which a rebate can be claimed through Medicare.
+This entitles clients to up to five partially subsidised treatment sessions per calendar year, which can be claimed through Medicare.

-If your child has any mental health concerns that interferes with their cognitive, emotional or social functioning, you can request a Mental Health Care Plan and referral from your child’s GP, paediatrician or psychiatrist.
-The Mental Health Care Plan provides ten partially-subsidised OT sessions per calendar year.
-Occupational Therapy Whitsunday has specific registration to see children under a Mental Health Care Plan.
+If your child has an assessed mental health concern that significantly interferes with their cognitive, emotional and social functioning you can request a Mental Health Care Plan and referral from your child’s GP, paediatrician or psychiatrist.
+The Mental Health Care Plan provides ten partially-subsidised OT sessions (per calendar year).
 If your child has a Mental Health Care Plan, please let us know when making their initial booking.

 Are sessions covered by private health funds?